bigOconstant/cedictToSqliteLinux/README.md

 ### Run

-Launch build/cedictToSqlite from the command line
+Launch build/cedictToSqlite from the command line with a cedict._ts.u8 file in the directory running the executable